 Here’s the standard breakdown:

-Where to Look for an Agent
+Where to Look for a Real Estate Agent

-Local or local real estate association websites.
+Local or local realty association websites.

-For sale signs in your area.
+For sale signs in your community.

 Next-door neighbors who recently relocated or sold their house.

 If you utilize a nontraditional brokerage, you’ll be put in touch with someone as soon as you‘ve called the company, however you can still set up interviews to make sure the individual you’ll primarily be working with is a good fit.